IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ### Example: Raw UID2 to UID2 Token

-The following example shows sample values when converting input DII to a raw UID2 and then encoding the result.
+The following example shows sample values when converting input DII to a raw UID2 and then encrypting the raw UID2 to create a UID2 token.

 <table>
 <colgroup>